-Dr. Kern is a co-director and the Gordon A. Ewy, MD Distinguished Endowed Chair of Cardiovascular Medicine at the University of Arizona Sarver Heart Center, and professor of medicine at the UA College of Medicine - Tucson.
+Dr. Kern is the Gordon A. Ewy, MD Distinguished Endowed Chair of Cardiovascular Medicine at the University of Arizona Sarver Heart Center, and professor of medicine at the UA College of Medicine - Tucson.
 Dr. Kern graduated magna cum laude from Brigham Young University.
 Following his graduation, he attended Hahnemann Medical College in Philadelphia, where he graduated Alpha Omega Alpha.
 His postgraduate education and cardiac fellowship training were at the University of Arizona.

 Dr. Kern is a fellow of the American College of Physicians, a fellow of both the Council of Clinical Cardiology and the Cardiopulmonary, Critical Care, Peri-operative, and Resuscitaiton Council of the American Heart Association, a fellow of the American College of Chest Physicians, a fellow of the American College of Cardiology and a fellow of the Society for Cardiovascular Angiography and Interventions.